 Incidences of child abuse and neglect have a profound effect on the lives of many children across the United States.
 Therefore, all states have set in place variations of mandatory reporting laws in order to decrease and prevent these incidents from occurring.
 These laws help ensure that cases of child abuse are reported to the proper authorities.

-What Types of People are Typically Required to Report Abuse?
+Who Is Typically Required to Report Child Abuse?

-According to information provided to the U.S. Department of Health and Human Services (HHS), there are 48 states that have mandatory reporting laws that require designated professionals to report child abuse and neglect.
+According to information provided to the U.S. Department of Health and Human Services (HHS), there are 48 states that have mandatory reporting laws requiring certain people to report child abuse and neglect.
 These individuals are usually people who have frequent contact with children because of their occupation.
 The following is a sampling of mandatory reporters according to state:

 Many other states have institutional reporting laws.
 These laws refer to individuals who work or volunteer for mandated reporters and who during their time of employment, gain knowledge of anything that may lead him or her to suspect abuse.
 In these situations, some states require that the staff member alert the head of the institution when he or she believes that an appropriate agency should be notified.
 Similarly, many states do not differentiate between professionals or institutions and require that anyone who has a suspicion of child abuse or neglect must report it.

-Situations in which mandatory reporters must report vary depending on the state.
+Situations in which mandatory reporters must report vary depending on state mandatory reporting laws.
 However, according to the HHS, there are typically two standards as to when a report should be made:

 When the reporter sees a child being subjected to harm or knows of conditions that would reasonably result in harm to the child.